Talandar99/shellfish/README.md

 # [shellfish] 🐚
-This repo contains a lot of scripts, configuration, guides etc that I think are/were usefull.
+Repo with scripts, guides, and docker-compose files that I use
 <br/>Hope you will also find something usefull here

 ## Contents